 Percussion Solos and Ensembles

-Rohan’s solo performances put the spotlight on the ancient and complex South Indian percussion tradition.
-Fun, energetic, and interactive, his solo performances highlight some of the most important drums of India: mridangam, khanjira framedrum, ghatam clay drum, and konnakol vocal percussion.
-Layopasana 1: A Rhythmic Voyage is one of the only full-length, solo mridangam albums that is commercially available.
+Rohan’s solo performances put the spotlight on Indian percussion and the drum set.
+Fun, energetic, and interactive, his solo hybrid kit performances highlight some of the most important drums of India: mridangam, tabla, khanjira framedrum, ghatam clay drum, and konnakol vocal percussion, and the defining elements of contemporary jazz and funk drum set.
+Layopasana 1: A Rhythmic Voyage is one of the only full-length, solo mridangam albums.

 In addition to solos, Rohan presents the Indian percussive art form in diverse percussion ensembles.
 Layopasana 2: Rhythmic Explorations is an original trio that bridges South Indian percussion, drum set, and West African djembe.
-His pioneering hybrid kit bridges the drum set with South Indian percussion, and hand and stick drumming more broadly.
+His pioneering hybrid kit is the essential bridge between hand and stick drumming.

 Watch a video of his solo performance.